ostis-ai/py-sc-client/README.md

 ### ScType

 Every valid sc-element has some type.
-Sc-type represents a bit mask.
-But you don't need to know it.
+Sc-type represents a bitmask, but you don't need to know it.
-There is the ScType class that contains all methods to check type.
+There is the ScType class that contains all methods to check the type.
 All common ScTypes like node const are already defined.

 - *sc_client.constants*.**ScType**

-Class with type of sc-element.
+Class with the type of sc-element.
-It uses when new elements are created or if it's need to check right type.
+It uses when new elements are created or if it's needed to check the right type.
-It contains methods to check if it is node, edge or link, const or var, and so on.
+It contains methods to check if it is a node, edge or link, const or var, and so on.

 If you paid attention, the class is in constants submodule.
 They are already defined, and you can import them from file `sc_client.constants.sc_types`.
-If you need bitmasks, they are in `sc_client.constants.sc_types.bitmasks`.
+If you need bitmasks, they are in `sc_client.constants.bitmasks`.

 ```python
 from sc_client.constants import sc_types